makersacademy/takeaway-challenge/README.md

 ~~~~
 This will create a tunnel to an external site and effectively mimic your local machine as an external server accepting POST requests from Twilio

-You will see this in your terminal if it's woking
+You will see something like this in your terminal if it's woking
 ~~~~
 SID                                 Result   SMS URL
 PN7a51b877ef42145566170283b95dff81  Success  https://a5bd-88-110-42-114.ngrok.io/receive_order